PereViader/ManualDi/README.md

 ### Instance

 When the instance of the type is resolved, it will return the instance supplied during the binding stage.
-Note: When used with a `Transient` scope, the container will still return the same instance.
+Note: If used with `Transient` scope, the container will still return the same instance.

 ```csharp
 b.Bind<T>().FromInstance(new T())